Back to School Specials. Shop Now

 Agnes Wotton: I've lived on Palm Island Bwgcolman, QLD all my life.
 My mother who is an Indinji woman gave birth to me in 1971 to my Father, a Yalanji Man.
 I've been painting for 17 years and got my first big breakthrough at the Cairns Indigenous Art Fair in 2019.
 Art is a way of expressing myself and escaping from reality; it gives me peace of mind, and I would like to use my work to help others also find their dreams.

-Father Moon Sky: This piece depicts the moon & stars & expanding universe.
+Father Moon Sky: This piece depicts the moon and stars and expanding universe.
 The moon in our Aboriginal culture is a man and has many different meanings among our First Nations of Australia.

 Walking on Country : I created this piece using many colours in the brush strokes.
 Each brush stroke representing many different tracks made by mob across Country.

-Seeds of Life: This painting represents birth in its many different forms of native flora & fauna.
+Seeds of Life: This painting represents birth in its many different forms of native flora and fauna.

-Creating Waves: These lines depict the waves and patterns Mother Earth makes on land & sea.
+Creating Waves: These lines depict the waves and patterns Mother Earth makes on land and sea.

 Cosmic Dreaming: Each design is different but represents the wonder of our cosmic skies.

 Mob Connections: Mob which means family in our culture is extremely important.
-The feeling of love & connection is so strong in our community.
+The feeling of love and connection is so strong in our community.
 Spirit is always healed when you are with mob.